MrOlm/covid19_population_genomics/README.md

 # Citations and acknowledgements

 This work completely depends on the scientists that originally sequenced these genomes and made their data publicly available.
-For the intrapatient analysis, this includes:
+For the intra-patient analysis, this includes:

 * Technological University of Pereira